 Science World

 There are a ton of museums in Vancouver that are worth visiting!
 There’s the Maritime Museum, Biodiversity Museum, and the Museum of Vancouver, just to name a few.
-However, since I work in the engineering field, I lean towards visiting STEM-related locations.
-Hence, I included visiting the Science World in our itinerary.
-Science World is a science center full of interactive hands-on exhibits, with activities that you and your family can enjoy.
+However, since I work in the engineering field, I lean towards visiting STEM-related locations, so I included visiting the Science World in our itinerary.
+Science World is a science center full of interactive hands-on exhibits with activities that you and your family can enjoy.
 So if you appreciate science, technology, and engineering, then I recommend giving this place a visit!

 Port of Vancouver

 The Port of Vancouver has Canada Place, an iconic ferry terminal and convention center.
-You can pop in and take look around.
+You can pop in and take a look around.
 Outside, you can stroll along the waterfront and enjoy the harbor views, where you can also view parked harbor sea planes.
-Turn around to look at the city, and you’ll get an amazing view filled with modern high rises.
-Stop at the Jack Poole Plaza and view the Olympic Cauldron statue, which was built for the 2010 Olympic Winter Games.
+From here, we got an amazing view filled with the modern high rises of downtown Vancouver.
+We also stopped at the Jack Poole Plaza to see the Olympic Cauldron statue, which was built for the 2010 Olympic Winter Games.

 Vancouver Lookout